simon-lawyer/simon-lawyer.github.io/index.md

 I am a PhD student at Osgoode Hall Law School, working with [Prof. Sean Rehaag](https://www.osgoode.yorku.ca/faculty-and-staff/rehaag-sean/).
 I am a researcher at the [Refugee Law Labratory](https://refugeelab.ca).

 I have two broad research agendas.
 First, I use cutting-edge AI and natural language processing models to read caselaw at scale.
-My objective is to develop analytic methods to allow legal researchers to draw empirical conclusions about law's shape.
+My objective is to develop analytic methods to allow legal researchers to draw empirical conclusions about the shape of the law.
 For example, if a tribunal issues 20,000 decisions a year, I aim to find a way to read and render conclusions about the tribunal's total jurisprudence.

 Second, as a "crimmigration" lawyer, I am interested in the function and use of Canadian deportation law.
 I research Canadian inadmissibility law, administrative law, and the history of Canadian immigration law (specifically 1899 to 1914).